masataka1206/aaa-diag-scripts/check-domains/README.md

 Administrator privileges may be required for full functionality

 **Usage**
+1. Upload the script to the Windows VM
-1. Open PowerShell with necessary permissions.
+2. Open PowerShell with necessary permissions.
-2. Run the script:
+3. Run the script:

 ```
 .\check_domains_win.ps1